 Read through the complete contract and be sure you understand who is responsible for:

 - Electric bills

 - WIFI Access

 - Cleaning Fees

-- Parking Fees
+- Parking requirements

 Get Contact Information

-Put the rental manager's contact information into your smart phone and wallet for convenient access to answers throughout your visit.
+Put the rental manager's contact info into your cell phone and wallet for easy access to answers during your trip.

 During your Stay